inadarei/connect-thumbs/README.md

 # Performance and Scalability

-Node.js is very fast, but Imagemagick most certainly is not (and neither may be your custom decodeFn function if it is doing a database lookup for every request), so in any production set up it is highly recommended to put thubmnailed URLs behind some sort of proxy/cache.
-Good options may be:
+Node.js is very fast, but Imagemagick most certainly is not (and neither may be your custom decodeFn function if it is doing a database lookup for every request), so in any production set up it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.
+Viable options may be:

+- Enable the disk-based cache provided by the Connect-Thumbs itself.
+You can do this by passing `tmpCacheTTL` configuration variable when initializing Thumbs.
+This variable is set in seconds and is 0 (i.e. cache disabled) by default.
-- Varnish
+- Put Varnish in front of the thumbnail URLs
-- A good CDN such as Amazon's CloudFront
+- Use a robust CDN such as Amazon's CloudFront
 - Pick your own poison.